renaudsrr/Modelisation_zooplancton_trajectories/README.md

 The different particle tracking parameters are refined to correspond to S. mucronata:

-var_file = 100 # movement variance of individuals => if very low, little movement so it is not an individual
+var_file = 100 # movement variance of individuals => if very low, little movement so it is not S. mucronata

 diameter = 9 # particle diameter